Startups: Founders & RSUs

 RSUs aren’t just a great choice for startup founders to use as compensation for their employees’ time and skills, however.
 RSUs can also become valuable assets for founders who often go the longest period of time without receiving pay after creating a startup.
 Unfortunately, valuable assets like RSUs can create major conflicts for founders when they find themselves in the throes of divorce.

-At Kaspar & Lugay LLP in Tiburon, California, we help startup founders and business owners alike handle the challenge of valuating and dividing community property, including RSUs, in divorce settlements.
-Attorney and certified public accountant Brent Kaspar is uniquely equipped to handle these types of cases because he has the knowledge and experience necessary to assemble financial data concerning RSUs and other assets in order to help clients reach a more amicable and favorable divorce settlement.
+At Kaspar & Lugay LLP in Corte Madera, California, we help startup founders and business owners alike handle the challenge of valuating and dividing community property, including RSUs, in divorce settlements.
+Attorney and certified public accountant Brent Kaspar is uniquely equipped to handle these types of cases because he has the knowledge and experience necessary to assemble financial data concerning RSUs and other assets in order to help clients reach a more amicable and favorable property division in their divorce settlement.

 RSUs And The Unique Problem They Present Startup Founders